Skip to main content

 • gameplay

-• “The mechanics are fresh and allow for a surprising strategic depth, there are many different kinds of enemies, lots of possible builds and a frankly insane amount of unlocks.”
+• “The mechanics are fresh and allow for a surprising strategic depth, with many different kinds of enemies, lots of possible builds, and an insanely large amount of unlocks.”

-• “From a technical point of view, more specifically the feel of the synergies and tactics, I think the game is designed extremely well, if not potentially the best card game I ever played, like the mechanics are so fun and interactive.”
+• “From a technical point of view, more specifically the feel of the synergies and tactics, the game is designed extremely well, possibly the best card game I've ever played; the mechanics are fun and interactive.”

 • “Perhaps there needs to be another mechanic in the game to obtain upgrade cards because you almost never see them.”